nestjs/docs.nestjs.com/content/cli/workspaces.md

 #### Workspace projects

-A mono repo uses the concept of a workspace to manage its member entities.
+A monorepo uses the concept of a workspace to manage its member entities.
 Workspaces are composed of **projects**.
 A project may be either:

 - an **application**: a full Nest application including a `main.ts` file to bootstrap the application.
 Aside from compile and build considerations, an application-type project within a workspace is functionally identical to an application within a _standard mode_ structure.
 - a **library**: a library is a way of packaging a general purpose set of features (modules, providers, controllers, etc.) that can be used within other projects.
 A library cannot run on its own, and has no `main.ts` file.
 Read more about libraries [here](/cli/libraries).